 Woodland Gardens for Suburban Landscaping

 Not taking "woodland gardens" quite so literally, one can also strive simply for a low-maintenance yard with an informal look.
 Think "diversification," so that you get something of interest in each of the four seasons of landscaping.
 Install flowering shrubs such as rhododendrons for spring blossoms, evergreens such as yews for winter color, and blackhaw viburnum shrubs for fall color.
-Then add shade-tolerant perennial flowers, such as yellow archangel.
+Then add shade-tolerant perennial flowers, such as yellow archangel (but check first to see how invasive it may be in your region).
 Spring bulb plants will naturalize, and they bloom early enough to take advantage of the sun the area will get before the trees leaf out.
 Hosta plants bloom in summer and can be used as a border.

 But what about the leaves that fall into this "suburban" woodland garden?
 Should you leave them in place?
 It's a better idea to gather up the bulk of the leaves and shred them first, before (re-)applying them as mulch (you don't have to be fussy, though: no need to deal with every last leaf).
 Since shredded leaves make for a neater, more "acceptable" look, this may be the best option for those skeptical of the look of classic woodland gardens: the latter may be a bit too rustic for some homeowners.